awsdocs/aws-app-mesh-user-guide/doc_source/getting-started-kubernetes.md

                     weight: 1
       ```

-      \(Optional\) To see all available settings for a virtual router that you can set in the preceding spec, run any of the following command\.
+      \(Optional\) To see all available settings for a virtual router that you can set in the preceding spec, run the following command\.

       ```
       aws appmesh create-virtual-router --generate-cli-skeleton yaml-input
       ```

-      To see all available settings for a route that you can set in the preceding spec, run any of the following command\.
+      To see all available settings for a route that you can set in the preceding spec, run the following command\.

       ```
       aws appmesh create-route --generate-cli-skeleton yaml-input